 - remote (str) name of the remote to pull the data from - branch (str, optional) The name of a branch whose HEAD will be used as the data fetch point.
-If None, commit argument expected, by default None - commit (str, optional) Commit hash to retrieve data for, If None, branch argument expected, by default None - arrayset\names (Optional[Sequence[str]]) Names of the arraysets which should be retrieved for the particular commits, any arraysets not named will not have their data fetched from the server.
-Default behavior is to retrieve all arraysets - max\num\bytes (Optional[int]) If you wish to limit the amount of data sent to the local machine, set a max\num\bytes parameter.
+If None, commit argument expected, by default None - commit (str, optional) Commit hash to retrieve data for, If None, branch argument expected, by default None - column_names (Optional[Sequence[str]]) Names of the columns which should be retrieved for the particular commits, any columns not named will not have their data fetched from the server.
+Default behavior is to retrieve all columns - max_num_bytes (Optional[int]) If you wish to limit the amount of data sent to the local machine, set a max_num_bytes parameter.
 This will retrieve only this amount of data from the server to be placed on the local disk.
-Default is to retrieve all data regardless of how large.
+Default is to retrieve all data regardless of how large. - retrieve_all_history (Optional[bool]) if data should be retrieved for all history accessible by the parents of this commit HEAD. by default False

-• retrieve\all\history (Optional[bool]) - if data should be retrieved for all history accessible by the parents of this commit HEAD. by default False
+Returns commit hashes of the data which was returned.

-Returns commit hashs of the data which was returned.
+- ValueError if branch and commit args are set simultaneously. - ValueError if specified commit does not exist in the repository.

-- ValueError if branch and commit args are set simultaneously. - ValueError if specified commit does not exist in the repository. - ValueError if branch name does not exist in the repository.
+• ValueError - if branch name does not exist in the repository.